eosnetworkfoundation/grant-framework/applications/fundle.md

 - Who is your target audience (chain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?

 We see that large brands are already experimenting with NFTs to create new customer experiences.
 For example Adidas, Nike, Budweiser, Pepsi and Lamborghini.
 Our focus is on innovative and creative businesses with existing communities who like to have better interaction with their fanbase or startups who want to build a community.
 On the other site we have members, we are targetting also on members who have never used blockchain before (therefore payment accesibility with fiat on ramps is important for us).
+The systems needs to be easy understandable and customer friendly.
 In our future plans when people can work for communities we will also be targetting creatives/freelancers.
 So, it is a platform that is useful and interesting for a wide range of people.

 - What need(s) does your project meet?